Bindhumalini

 Bindhumalini Narayanaswamy or simply Bindhumalini is an Indian singer, composer, and graphic designer.
 She has received National Film Award for Best Female Playback Singer (2018) and Filmfare Award for Best Female Playback Singer - Kannada (2019) for her songs in the movie Nathicharami.
-She has composed and recorded songs for films and albums in Tamil, Hindi, and Kannada languages.
+She has composed and recorded songs for films and albums mainly in Kannada, in addition to Tamil and Hindi.

 Personal life

 Bindumalini was born in Chennai in a musical family.
 Her mother N. Vishalakshi is a graded Akasvani Carnatic singer and grandmother Seetha Doraiswamy was a known Jal Tarang instrumentalist.
 She holds a degree in Graphic design from the National Institute of Design.

 Bindumalini married Vasu Dixit, a vocalist from Bangalore, who runs a folk-rock fusion music band called Swarathma.

 Career

 Trained both in Carnatic and Hindustani music, Bindumalini was influenced by the poems of saint Kabir and the songs of Kumar Gandharva.

 Bindumalini's album ‛Suno Bhai’, a collection of Saint Kabir's poems, was a collaboration with Vedanth Bharadwaj.